Fred Karlin: Author

 Karlin wrote three books about film composition, On the Track: A Guide to Contemporary Film Scoring (1990), Listening to Movies: The Film Lover's Guide to Film Music (1994), and 100 Great Film Scores, which was published posthumously in 2005.
 He also wrote a reference book detailing and cataloguing the thousands of recordings the Edison Company distributed between 1914 and 1929.
 On the Track has been considered highly influential and authoritative for film and TV composers.

 Personal life

 Karlin married musician and musicologist Margaret "Meg" Anne (née Stagg) Karlin (a.k.a.
 Tylwyth Kymry and Meg Welles) in 1963.
 They recorded three albums together.
 The couple had two daughters, Wendy Karlin and Kathryn Velasquez, and two sons, Eric and Kristopher and four grandchildren.
-In 1978, Wendy murdered Kristopher, and she later served a short-term sentence in a mental hospital.
-(Needs Citation).
+In 1978, Wendy murdered Kristopher, and she later served a short-term sentence in a mental hospital..
 Kristopher's death was a great blow to Fred.